terilios/smartsheet-azure-ai/projectmanagement/dev-plan.md

       - [x] Basic session context handling
       - [x] Temporary dummy session support
              _**Annotation:** The "dummy session" (dummy-session-id) is a stopgap measure until a proper authentication and session mechanism is implemented.
 This temporary solution has allowed us to bypass foreign key issues during testing, but proper session management remains a top priority._
-      - [ ] Fix premature view state transitions
+      - [x] Fix premature view state transitions
-      - [ ] Improve session context persistence
+      - [x] Improve session context persistence
-      - [ ] Add session recovery mechanisms
+      - [x] Add session recovery mechanisms
-      - [ ] Implement proper session cleanup
+      - [x] Implement proper session cleanup
+      - [x] Fix initialization sequence for sheet loading
+      - [ ] Add proper error handling for sheet context
       - _**Note on Schema Naming:** After code review, the table naming is consistent across the codebase as "chat_sessions".
 The table is properly defined in migrations and schema files.
 Some error logs may reference different names, but this is a logging issue rather than a schema inconsistency.
 Focus should be on standardizing error messages rather than schema changes._

 7. Message Processing